-Opportunities are opening up for senior executives as the UK labour market continues to recover, aided by the relaxation of most Coronavirus restrictions.
+Opportunities are opening up for senior executives as the UK labour market continues to recover, following the Coronavirus pandemic.
 As a result, many senior executives will either be contemplating a strategic move or facing a possible exit from their current role as a result of restructuring, as companies re-position to take advantage of changes in their sector.
-In this alert Partner Merrill April and Associate Louise O’Connor discuss 5 top tips for senior executives to consider when making a strategic move.
+In this alert Partner Merrill April and Senior Associate Louise O’Connor discuss 5 top tips for senior executives to consider when making a strategic move.

 1. Don’t be Held Hostage by your Restrictive Covenants